-In Living in the Skin that I am: An Organizational Autoethnography of an Adult Educator's Plight to Survive the Stigma of Invisible and Episodic disability in an Academy of Administrivia, 70 Docherty-Skippen describes her "lived experiences while working in a university health-care setting as an adult educator with "invisible" and episodic health conditions."
+In Living in the Skin that I am: An Organizational Autoethnography of an Adult Educator's Plight to Survive the Stigma of Invisible and Episodic disability in an Academy of Administrivia,70 Docherty-Skippen describes her "lived experiences while working in a university health-care setting as an adult educator with "invisible" and episodic health conditions."
 In her experiences, we see many of the difficulties faced by women with episodic disabilities in maintaining employment.
-Dockerty-Skippen is forced to prove that she has an episodic disability and is therefore entitled to accommodations: "I felt I had to defend myself for needing disability workplace accommodations.
-I felt like I had to "prove" to them that I was sick."p66
+Dockerty-Skippen is forced to prove that she has an episodic disability and is therefore entitled to accommodations.
+I felt I had to "prove" to them that I was sick."p66